liuqivandy/aKNNO/README.md

 `prune` The cutoff for adjusted Jaccard index when computing the neighborhood overlap for the SNN construction.
 Any edges with values less than or equal to this will be set to 0 and removed from the SNN graph.
 Default is 1/15

-`delta` The parameter to adjust the degree of changes in ascending distance distribution.
+`delta` The similarity weight to adjust the degree of changes in ascending distance distribution.
 Default is -0.5

 `dims` Dimensions of reduction to use.
 Default is 50